YoungKippur/NotNameBot/README.md

 ```
 Where <distro> needs to be replaced with your distro short name (e.g. kinetic, melodic, noetic, etc).

-Now, let's create a catkin workspace:
+The workspace is the folder in which all our projects and libraries would be located.
+ROS uses a custom build system, catkin, in where we will create our packages.
+By now, let's just create a catkin workspace:
 ```
 $ mkdir -p ~/catkin_ws/src
 $ cd ~/catkin_ws/
 $ catkin_make
 ```
-This commands should create the catkin repository.
-Inside it you will find the 'build', 'devel', and 'src' folders.
-Thus, we can source the 'devel' folder:
+Inside the new catkin folder you will find the 'build', 'devel', and 'src' folders.
+Thus, you might source the 'devel' folder:
 ```
 $ source devel/setup.bash
 ```
-Let's create the package:
+> **Note** \
+> You might prefer to remember this last command by heart, since it usually works as a panacea.
+Make sure to run it before rosrunning or roslaunching any other command, especially if it's from an installed package.

+A package is a collection of codes built to be runned through the shell.
+In order to create the first package, you should run:
 ```
 $ catkin_create_pkg not_name_bot std_msgs rospy roscpp
 ```
-Then, we run ```catkin_make``` again to build the package.
+Thus, you create the package ```not_name_bot``` with dependences on ```std_msgs``` (for custom variable types), ```rospy``` (for using Python) and ```roscpp``` (for using C++).
+After the package is created, you can build it with ```catkin_make```.

 #### ROS basic commands

-Now, we can start the ROS enviroment:
+First of all, you should write:
 ```
 $ roscore
 ```
-This command is the core of all the ROS enviroment and we must keep this bash terminal open while the project is running.
+This command is the core of all the ROS enviroment and you must keep this bash terminal open while the project is running.
+You might do this every time you start the ROS project.

-ROS uses nodes to represent each of the indivual parts of the project.
-We can print all the active nodes:
+A node represents and individual piece of code.
+In ROS, different nodes communicate to each other.
+This structure is very convenient to keep our project separated and organized.
+You can print all the active nodes with:
 ```
 $ rosnode list
 ```
-You will see the only running node is ```/rosout```.
+You will see that the only running node is ```/rosout```.
 This node is always running since the ROS enviroment is started.
-We can print info about it:
+We can print info about it with:
 ```
 $ rosnode info /rosout
 ```

-ROS uses topics to send data between different nodes.
-Publishers can write data into a node, whereas subscribers can read data from a node.
+The communication between nodes ocurrs through topics.
+Publishers can write data into a topic, whereas subscribers can read data from a topic.
 From the previous command, we learnt that ```/rosout``` publishes data to the topic ```/rosout_agg``` and is subscribed to the topic ```/rosout```.
 To print the info about a topic, write:
 ```
 $ rostopic info /rosout_agg
 ```
-This informs the type of message, publishers and subscribers of this topic.
+This informs the type of message (msg), publishers and subscribers of this topic.
 If you want to print the data currently held by the topic, use:
 ```
 $ rostopic echo /rosout_agg
 ```
+> **Note**\
+> With this command you can check the information published in a topic through the shell, thus, it might be convenient for debugging.

 #### Example

-We can see nodes and topics in action by running a built-in example node:
+We can see nodes and topics in action by running a built-in example node.
+First, rosrun the node:
 ```
 $ rosrun turtlesim turtlesim_node
 ```
 This command should open a new window with a little turtle in the center.
 If you run ```rosnode list``` you will see the new node ```/turtlesim``` in the list.

-Then, run in a new terminal:
+You must not close the shell, otherwise the node will be killed.
+Then, open another terminal and rosrun the second node:
 ```
 $ rosrun turtlesim turtle_teleop_key
 ```
-Then, press the arrow keys while this terminal is focused to let the turtle move around the window.
+Thus, you can press the arrow keys while this shell is focused and let the turtle move around the other window.

 In this example, the ```/turtle_teleop_key``` node is publishing the pressed key information in the ```/turtle1/command_velocity``` topic, whereas the ```/turtlesim_node``` is subscribed and listens to each publication in the topic.